ethanol-cx/Eye-Contact-Detection-With-OpenFace/matlab_version/readme.txt

-./experiments_300VW - These are provided for recreation of experiments on 300VW dataset ./experiments_300W - These are provided for recreation of some of the experiments described in the papers on 300W dataset ./experiments_JANUS - These are provided for recreation of some of the experiments described in the papers on IJB-FL dataset ./experiments_JANUS - These are provided for recreation of some of the experiments described in the papers on the menpo dataset (both cross and within data)
+./experiments_300VW - These are provided for recreation of experiments on 300VW dataset ./experiments_300W - These are provided for recreation of some of the experiments described in the papers on 300W dataset ./experiments_JANUS - These are provided for recreation of some of the experiments described in the papers on IJB-FL dataset ./experiments_menpo - These are provided for recreation of some of the experiments described in the papers on the menpo dataset (both cross and within data)

 //======================= Utilities ===================//
-./face_detection - Provides utilities for face detection, possible choices between four detectors: MTCNN (requires MatConvNet for speed), Matlab inbuilt one, Zhu and Ramanan, and Yu et al.
+./face_detection - Provides utilities for face detection, possible choices between two detectors: MTCNN (requires MatConvNet for speed), and Matlab inbuilt one
-    ./face_detection_yu - The face detector from Xiang Yu, more details in ./face_detection_yu/README.txt.
-Only tested on windows machines
-    ./face_detection_zhu - The face detector from Zhu and Ramanan, might need to compile it using ./face_detection_yu/face-release1.0-basic/compile.m
-    ./mtcnn - The most recent and accurate model, MTCNN face detector based on the paper "Joint Face Detection and Alignment using Multi-task Cascaded Convolutional Neural Networks" by Zhang et al.
+    ./mtcnn - a recent and accurate face detector, MTCNN face detector based on the paper "Joint Face Detection and Alignment using Multi-task Cascaded Convolutional Neural Networks" by Zhang et al.
 ./face_validation - A module for validating face detections (training and inference), it is used for tracking in videos so as to know when reinitialisation is needed
 ./PDM_helpers - utility functions that deal with PDM fitting, Jacobians and other shape manipulations